 Bart: Christmas is a time when people of all religions come together to worship Jesus Christ.

 - The Grim Adventures of Billy & Mandy spends its whole Christmas Episode with Billy an obsessed lover of Christmas, only to offhandedly mention in The Stinger that he actually celebrates Hanukkah.
+However, from the way that Billy says it, it sounds like he and his family only celebrate it as a way to get more presents.

 - On Phineas and Ferb the cast are all lamenting the fact that Santa isn't coming, when Phineas asks Isabella if there's a special Christmas gift she's worried about not getting.
 Despite having participated fully in the Christmas Episode so far she admits that her family doesn't celebrate Christmas, so it really doesn't matter to her.